nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - **System/Application**: The CCAConnect program
 - **Parameter**: A variable that the command uses
 - **JSON**: JavaScript Object Notation.
 A lightweight data-interchange format used for storing and exchanging data.
 It is human-readable and easy for machines to parse and generate.
-- **Non-zero unsigned integer**: An integer that ranges 1 to 2147483647 both inclusive
+- **Positive unsigned integer**: An integer that ranges 1 to 2147483647 both inclusive
 - **Profile**: A collection of contacts in the system, identified by a profile name
+- **Session**: The period during which the application is open and running, from the time it is launched until it is closed.